Burns and scalds

 - Make sure that your child is always supervised around garden ponds.

-Although adults and children aged 5 and over must wear face coverings on public transport and in shops, children under 5 should not wear face coverings.
+Although adults and children aged 5 and over must wear face coverings on public transport and in shops and other indoor places, children under 5 should not wear face coverings.
 This is because they can be a suffocation risk for small children, and they may not be able to remove them if they’re having trouble breathing.
 Face coverings with ties could also potentially be a strangulation hazard.
 In addition, having their faces covered can actually encourage them to touch their faces more than they usually would.

 RoSPA has launched an Accident Free, Avoid A&E campaign with a key focus on preventing accidents and injury throughout the pandemic.